Le Normand de Bretteville family

-The Le Normand de Bretteville family is a French Norman noble family.
+The Le Normand de Bretteville family is a French Norman and later Franco-Danish noble family.
+They later produced a Norwegian branch, as well as an American branch, the de Bretteville family.

+Origins

 The family's original family name is Le Normand, but the family is sometimes known as only Bretteville in modern times, taking its name from its former lordship Bretteville-le-Rabet, a village in Normandy.